Growth Trends for Related Jobs

 Time to Complete Education

 According to a Vanderbilt University study, a nurse practitioner can complete her education in six or seven years if she starts her practice after receiving a master’s degree.
 If she completes a doctoral degree, her education is complete with a total of 2,800 to 5,350 hours of study.
 In contrast, a family physician must complete a total of 20,700 to 21,700 hours of study, including up to 10,000 residency hours that nurse practitioners are not required to complete.

-How to Negotiate a Contract for Nurse Practitioner Employment→
+How to Become a Nurse Psychotherapist→

 How Long Do You Have to Go to School to Be an Optometrist?→

 Programs for Registered Nurses to Become Legal Nurse Consultants→

 The Average Pay for a Nurse in a Doctor's Office→

 Marilyn Lindblad practices law on the west coast of the United States.
 She has been a freelance writer since 2007.
 Her work has appeared on various websites.
 Lindblad received her Juris Doctor from Lewis and Clark Law School.